radioprotector/edenator/README.md

 The `AppStyles` component is also responsible for dynamically updating the page's `<meta name="theme-color">` tag and application icon based on the theme.

+The `ThemeReviewer` component is only included in development builds and adds a "Review themes" button that will enumerate the themes and the colors they use in a tabular format for easier comparison, contrast, and previewing of resulting colors.

 ## Song Analysis

 While the [Web Audio API's AnalyserNode](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode) can be used to provide many real-time visualizations, it does not allow for "looking ahead" into the progression of the song.
 As a result, to have a beat approaching from afar (before it has been played) and only encountering the camera while it is being played requires analysis of the track ahead of time.